Denison University: History

-The roots of coeducation at Denison University began in December 1832 with the establishment of the Granville Female Seminary, founded by Charles Sawyer a year before Oberlin College launched the first coeducational college in the United States.
-The seminary was superseded by the Young Ladies' Institute, founded in 1859 by Dr. and Mrs. Nathan S. Burton.
-The Young Ladies' Institute was sold to Daniel Shepardson in 1868 and was renamed the Shepardson College for Women in 1886.

-Shepardson College was incorporated as part of Denison University in 1900, with the two colleges becoming fully consolidated in 1927.
+Granville Female Seminary was founded in 1832, a year before Oberlin College launched the first coeducational college in the United States.
+The seminary was superseded by the Young Ladies' Institute, founded in 1859.
+The Young Ladies' Institute was renamed Shepardson College for Women in 1886.
+Shepardson College was fully incorporated into Denison University after a transitional phase in 1927.

 In 1887, Denison inaugurated a master's program, with resident graduates pursuing advanced studies in the sciences.
-Within a few years, the institution considered offering graduate programs on the doctoral level.
-In 1926, the board of trustees formalized a new curriculum that would make Denison University an exclusively undergraduate institution.
+In 1926, the board of trustees formalized a new curriculum that made Denison University an exclusively undergraduate institution.

-In the wake of Shepardson College's incorporation, Denison University made plans for enlargement of its campus.
-In 1916, the college sought the expertise of the Frederick Law Olmsted & Sons architectural firm.
-The resulting "Olmsted Plan" laid a foundation for expansion that has remained the guiding aesthetic for subsequent growth, establishing and maintaining a pedestrian-friendly campus, while also preserving scenic views of the surrounding hills and valleys.
+In the wake of Shepardson College's incorporation, Denison University enlarged its campus.
+In 1916, the college hired the Frederick Law Olmsted & Sons architectural firm.
+The resulting "Olmsted Plan" laid a foundation for expansion that has remained the guiding aesthetic for subsequent growth.
 Expansion during this period included the acquisition of land to the north and east, the relocation of Shepardson College to the east ridge of College Hill, and the development of a new men's quadrangle beyond the library.

-During World War II, Denison was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.